dCache/dcache-book2/install.md

 The first section describes the installation of a fresh DCACHE instance using RPM files downloaded from [the DCACHE home-page].
 It is followed by a guide to upgrading an existing installation.
 In both cases we assume standard requirements of a small to medium sized DCACHE instance without an attached [tertiary storage system](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs.shtml#gl-tss).
 The third section contains some pointers on extended features.

-Installing a DCACHE instance
+INSTALLING A DCACHE INSTANCE
 ============================

 In the following the installation of a DCACHE instance will be described.
 The Chimera name space provider, some management components, and the **SRM** need a PSQL server installed.
 We recommend running this PSQL on the local node.
 The first section describes the configuration of a PSQL server.
 After that the installation of CHIMERA and of the DCACHE components will follow.
 During the whole installation process root access is required.

-Prerequisites
+PREREQUISITES
 -------------

 In order to install DCACHE the following requirements must be met: